 Initial Management (LMWH)

-The initial management is with treatment dose low molecular weight heparin (LMWH).
+The initial management guidelines from NICE were updated in March 2020.
+The initial recommended treatment is apixaban or rivaroxaban.
+Low molecular weight heparin (LMWH) is an alternative where these are not suitable, or in antiphospholipid syndrome.
 It should be started immediately before confirming the diagnosis in patients where DVT or PE is suspected and there is a delay in getting the scan.
 Examples are enoxaparin and dalteparin.

 Switching to long term anticoagulation: